centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/create-geo-views.md

 ---
 id: create-geo-view
-title: Create a geo view
+title: Creating a geo view
 ---

 ## Create a GeoView